 This is among one of the few places where you’ll find temperate rainforests in the U.S, complete with dripping moss and massive ferns.

-There’s a good choice of trails here to pick for your families hiking capabilities, the Hall of Moses Trail and Spruce Trail are easy going.
+There’s a good choice of trails here to pick for your families hiking capabilities, the Hall of Moses Loop and Spruce Nature Trail are easy going.
 For older kids you should be able to manage at least part of the Hoh River Trail, 2.5 miles will take you to the spectacular Mineral Creek Falls.

 Alternatively, head onward to Kalaloch Beach on the coast, perfect if you love being right next to the crashing waves with the beach access right on your doorstep!
 You can also head back to Forks for the night if you’d prefer motel style accommodation.

 Today, we’re exploring around the southwestern corner of the Olympic National Park and Olympic National Forest.
 The Quinault Valley offers a scenic loop drive and short hikes through temperate rain forests and around Quinault Lake.